Method

 A typed graph with provenance can tell you things you never said.

-Why the schema outlasts the model
+What outlasts the model

 Alex’s graph is a YAML file.
 It lives on her laptop.
 She owns it.
 When she switches models, the new one reads the graph and picks up the thread.
 When a model gets retired, the graph stays where it is.
+The primitive landed in shipped infrastructure this month: Anthropic’s memory tool exposes persistence as a client-side directory at /memories — a YAML graph lives there as a file; graph operations are text-edits against the YAML.6

 Which is also the privacy story.
 The memory is not inside the model.
 It is in a file she keeps.
 The model only sees what she hands it.
 Some conversations she opens with the whole graph.
 Some with just the spine.
 Some with nothing — the model is a stranger again.
 She decides what gets known, every time.